kit-data-manager/metastore2/restDocu.md

 #### Find by resourceId

 If you want to find all records belonging to an external resource.
-Metastore may hold multiple metadata documents per resource.
+MetaStore may hold multiple metadata documents per resource.
 (Nevertheless only one per registered schema)

 Command line: